Noah, Remembering Jar / Box

 a.
 Made of Gopher wood.

-(By the way, there are many ideas as to just what Gopher wood is, there are
+(By the way, there are many ideas as to just what Gopher wood is, there are very few references to it

 anywhere in history.
 I believe that I have the answer.
 It seem to me that just after God told Noah to build